 A Will is a signed written document in which a person directs what is to be done with his or her property after death.
-The person who makes the Will is called a testator (male) or testatrix (female).
+The person who makes a will is called a testator (male) or testatrix (female).

-In Virginia, if the intestate decedent is survived by a spouse and children, the spouse will receive all of the decedent's real and personal property unless the decedent has children who are not related to the surviving spouse.
+There is no legal requirement that you have a will but if you fail to make one, administration of your estate may be more complicated and the distribution may not be in accordance with your desires.
+In Virginia, if the intestate decedent (the person dying without a will) is survived by a spouse and children, the spouse will receive all of the decedent's real and personal property that could have passed under the will unless the decedent has children who are not related to the surviving spouse.
 If one or more of the decedent's children is by a previous marriage, the spouse will receive only one-third of the decedent's real and personal property and the child(ren) will receive two-thirds.
 If the child is under age eighteen (18), a court proceeding would be necessary to be able to spend his or her share on the child's needs.
 If a Will is made, these problems and the additional expenses they entail can be avoided.